Revisiting the Rolling Stones’ Altamont Speedway Concert

 It was during the band's performance of "Under My Thumb" that an 18-year-old concertgoer named Meredith Hunter tried to get onstage with a group of other fans, and having been punched and pushed back into the crowd by the Hells Angels, he reacted with violence.
 Reportedly so intoxicated from drugs that he could barely keep on his feet, Hunter drew a long-barreled revolver from his jacket, apparently intending to aim it either at one of the Angels, or the band onstage.
 A Hells Angel member named Alan Passaro surged forward, pushed the gun aside and stabbed Hunter repeatedly, killing him.
 The band played on, unaware of the homicide and completed their set with the hope that it would avoid a full-on riot.

 The incident was inadvertently caught on film by both a photographer who was shooting the event, and a camera man for the documentary crew.
 It subsequently aired as part of the Gimme Shelter footage.
 Passaro was tried in court on charges of murder in 1971, but after jurors viewed the footage of Hunter drawing his gun, he was acquitted in self-defense.
 Hunter's autopsy showed that he was under the influence of methamphetamine at the time of his death.

 In sharp contrast to the vibe at Woodstock a few months earlier, Altamont ultimately came to be seen as a watershed event symbolizing the death of the hippie ideal that people could come together in peace and love through music.
 "Writers focus on Altamont not because it brought on the end of an era but because it provided such a complex metaphor for the way an era ended," rock scribe Robert Christgau wrote.

-But as Jagger observed, “Of course some people wanted to say Altamont was the end of an era.
+As Jagger observed, "Some people wanted to say Altamont was the end of an era.
 People like that are fashion writers.
 Perhaps it was the end of their era, the end of their naïveté.
-I would have thought it ended long before Altamont.”
+I would have thought it ended long before Altamont."